tldr-pages/tldr/pages/common/dash.md

 `dash -e {{path/to/script.sh}}`

-- Read and execute commands from stdin:
+- Read and execute commands from `stdin`:

 `dash -s`